The Church of Jesus Christ of Latter-day Saints: Demographics

 According to its statistics, the church is the fourth largest religious body in the United States.
 Although the church does not publish attendance figures, researchers estimate that attendance at weekly LDS worship services globally is around 4 million.
 Members living in the U.S. and Canada constitute 46 percent of membership, Latin America 38 percent, and members in the rest of the world 16 percent.
 The 2012 Pew Forum on Religion & Public Life survey, conducted by Princeton Survey Research Associates International, found that approximately 2 percent of the U.S. adult population self-identified as Mormon.

 Membership is concentrated geographically in the Intermountain West, in a specific region sometimes known as the Mormon corridor (i.e., the state of Utah, plus parts of Arizona, Colorado, Idaho, Nevada, and Wyoming).
 Church members and some others from the U.S. colonized this region in the mid-to-late 1800s, dispossessing several Indigenous tribes.

 The church saw prodigious numerical growth in the latter half of the 20th century, but the growth has since leveled off.

 The church experienced rapid growth in the 20th century, especially in the 1980s and 1990s.
 In the 21st century, however, church membership growth has slowed.
 In 2022, eight of the top ten nations with the highest LDS membership growth rate were in Africa, and Latino people are one of the fastest growing ethnic groups with millions of LDS adherents in Latin American countries.

 In the United States, church members tend to be more highly educated than the general population.
 The racial and ethnic composition of membership in the United States is one of the least diverse in the country.
 Black membership is significantly lower than the general U.S. population.

-The LDS Church does not release official statistics on church activity, but it is likely that only approximately 40 percent of its recorded membership in the U.S. and 30 percent worldwide regularly attend weekly Sunday worship services.
+The LDS Church does not release official statistics on church activity, but it is likely that approximately 40 percent of its recorded membership in the U.S. and 30 percent worldwide regularly attend weekly Sunday worship services.
 (Note: Reporting on a presentation given by the church's chief information officer, a Deseret News article indicated that one of Maxfield's statistics was that "about 36% [of church members] attend weekly sacrament meetings".
 The article was retracted with following disclaimer: "some of the statistics originally reported in this article have been removed because they have not been verified by the LDS Church.
 The information was removed at the request of the speaker.")
 A 2016 survey found a majority (54%) of millennials raised in the church had disaffiliated.
 Activity rates vary with age, and disengagement occurs most frequently between age 16 and 25.
 Young single adults are more likely to become inactive than their married counterparts, and women tend to be more active than men.